-Shopping at your local GrowNYC Greenmarket and Farmstand is an art form, a cross between a treasure hunt, social event, and grocery run.
+Shopping at your local GrowNYC Greenmarket is an art form, a cross between a treasure hunt, social event, and grocery run.
 Read our tips and tricks on how to make the most of your haul:

 - Don’t make a shopping list: See what’s good when you get there.
 Buy what’s best and let that dictate your menu.
 Books sorted by produce type will help you cook it all up.